Vandivier/afterecon/content/2016-10-16-the-virginia-school-of-economics.md

 ---
-title: The Virginia School of Economics
+title: "The Virginia School of Economics"
 date: 2016-10-16 19:06:00
 author: John Vandivier
 ---